fsantanna/pingus/ceu/README.md

 <div class="summary">
 **Summary**:

-Implicit state machines in Céu provide some advantages in comparison to explicit state machines:
+The structured constructs of Céu provide some advantages in comparison to explicit state machines:

 * They encode all states with direct sequential code, not requiring state